Leon S. Kennedy: Concept and design

+Resident Evil Requiem features an older, more mature version of Leon, who Nakanishi described as a "seasoned veteran".

+For Resident Evil Requiem (2026), Leon was designed as a stylish, attractive, mature man.
+According to director Koshi Nakanishi, the developers considered making Leon the sole protagonist of Requiem but rejected this idea because "making a horror game based around him [would be] difficult", given Leon's vast experience with monsters in previous games.
+Nakanishi said fans of the franchise would be opposed to Leon being depicted as constantly afraid of his surroundings.
+The dual-protagonist structure of Requiem, in which players alternate between Leon and Federal Bureau of Investigation (FBI) agent Grace Ashcroft, was conceived to ensure the game would include slow-paced, horror-focused sections alongside fast-paced action sequences; this allowed the developers to show the differences in experience between Leon and Grace.
+According to Nakanishi, Leon's sequences could give players a sense of release following Grace's chapters.
+He said that when designing Leon and his gameplay, they wanted Requiem to highlight his physical and mental state, and the ways his experience in dealing with horrific creatures has influenced them.
+Nakanishi also stated Leon's wedding band is shown at the end of Requiem to demonstrate the character has a "place to go home to" where he hoped players could imagine him spending peaceful moments.
+Capcom intends to continue using Leon in the future, even at the age of 70.

 Voice-over and live-action actors

-Paul Haddad voiced Leon for his initial appearance in Resident Evil 2.
-Leon has also been voiced by Paul Mercier in Resident Evil 4; Resident Evil: Degeneration; Resident Evil: The Darkside Chronicles; Christian Lanz in Resident Evil: Operation Raccoon City, and Matthew Mercer in Resident Evil 6, Resident Evil: Damnation, Resident Evil: Revelations 2, Resident Evil: Vendetta and Resident Evil: Death Island.
+Several actors have portrayed Leon S. Kennedy in the Resident Evil video game series, and in movies based on the property.
+Paul Haddad voiced Leon for his debut in Resident Evil 2.
+Leon was voiced by Paul Mercier in Resident Evil 4; Resident Evil: Degeneration and Resident Evil: The Darkside Chronicles.
+Christian Lanz played the character in Resident Evil: Operation Raccoon City; and Matthew Mercer did so in Resident Evil 6, Resident Evil: Damnation, Resident Evil: Revelations 2, Resident Evil: Vendetta and Resident Evil: Death Island.

-Jason Faunt performed Leon's motion capture in Resident Evil 6, while Nick Apostolides performed the voice and motion capture in the remakes of Resident Evil 2 (2019) and Resident Evil 4 (2023), and in the animated film Resident Evil: Infinite Darkness.
-Leon's facial features in Resident Evil 2 (2019) and Resident Evil 4 (2023) were based on those of the Romanian model Eduard Badaluta.
-In Japanese, Toshiyuki Morikawa voiced Leon in Resident Evil: Infinite Darkness, Damnation, Resident Evil 6, Project X Zone 2, Resident Evil 2 (2019) and Resident Evil 4 (2023).
+Jason Faunt performed Leon's motion capture in Resident Evil 6, while Nick Apostolides performed the voice and motion capture in Resident Evil 2 (2019), Resident Evil 4 (2023), and Resident Evil Requiem, as well as the animated film Resident Evil: Infinite Darkness.
+Leon's facial features in Resident Evil 2 (2019), Resident Evil 4 (2023) and Resident Evil Requiem are based on those of the Romanian model Eduard Badaluta.
+In Japanese, Toshiyuki Morikawa voiced Leon in Resident Evil: Infinite Darkness, Damnation, Resident Evil 6, Project X Zone 2, Resident Evil 2 (2019), and Resident Evil 4 (2023).

-In the live-action films, Leon is portrayed by Johann Urb in Resident Evil: Retribution and by Avan Jogia in Resident Evil: Welcome to Raccoon City.
+In live-action films, Leon is portrayed by Johann Urb in Resident Evil: Retribution, and by Avan Jogia in Resident Evil: Welcome to Raccoon City.